Our work with schools

 Find out more about schools who are currently signed up to the programme here.

-We currently deliver the programme with Key Stage 3 students in schools across North England & Scotland (Leeds, Bradford, Newcastle and Glasgow), the West Midlands (Wolverhampton and Solihull) and the South East (London Borough of Newham, Kent and Portsmouth).
+We currently deliver the programme with Key Stage 3 and S1-3 students in schools across North England & Scotland (Leeds, Bradford, Newcastle and Glasgow), the West Midlands (Wolverhampton and Solihull) and the South East (London Borough of Newham, Kent and Portsmouth).

 A region usually involves ten schools.
 Some of the benefits that students see from the programme are: